ayoolaolafenwa/PixelLib/Tutorials/image_instance.md

 3 **rapid**

-By default the detection speed is about 1 second for a processing a single image using Nvidia GeForce 1650.
+By default the detection speed is about 1 second for a processing a single image.

 !["n1"](Images/speed_sample.jpg) <br/> <br/>